vernadelab/vernadelab.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>University of T\"ubingen </a>.
+subtitle: <a href='#'>University of Tübingen </a>.
 Cluster of Excellence "Machine Learning: New Perspectives for Science"

 profile:
   align: right